lodeguns/FuzzyAdaptiveBinarization/README.md

 ## Supplmentary Materials
 **Table S-1**
 In the [Table S-1](/adaptive_bin_supp.pdf) a comparison between our algorithms and the Bradley algorithm on the toy-dataset is provided.
+The values of perturbations of each Image are indicated with respective values, as it is described in the paper.